Home

 As the bus approaches, hail the bus by putting out your hand.
 Since some bus stops are serviced by more than one line, if you do not signal, the driver may assume that you are waiting for a different bus.

 When the bus does stop, enter by the front door.
-If you are carrying a Carte Orange, simply show the ticket and the photo I.D. card to the driver.
-If you have a single-use ticket you must validate it by putting it in the little machine to the left of the driver.
+Your single-use ticket must be validate it by inserting it in the small machine to the left of the driver.

 The bus driver will sell individual tickets at 1.50 euro each.
 Indivdual tickets are valid for one bus ride only.
 There are no transfers on the buses.